GSF International School

 Some actions when present in an ongoing form that constitute bullying are:

-- Threatening gestures, actions or words to a person or his/her belongings
+• Threatening a person or his/her belongings through gestures, actions, or words

 Sexual Harassment: